KFC in four cities

 Notes:

 It is said that KFC changed its name in the mid-90s from "Kentucky Fried Chicken" in part because it wanted to avoid the term "fried" which in an increasingly health-conscious market is not good for maintaining market share.
-However, how would it disguise the frying in their Sydney and Edinburgh products when they look so oily?
+However, how would it disguise the frying in their Sydney, Edinburgh and Shenzhen products when they look so oily?

 www.clemkuek.com